gumaerc-testorg/21a-01-how-culture-works-fall-2012/content/courses/21a-01-how-culture-works-fall-2012/sections/syllabus.md

 Please submit only hard copies of the final drafts of your written work!
 Following your third fieldwork project on Halloween, each student will make a conference-style presentation in class.

-The requirements for this subject conform to the requirements for all [HASS-Ds](http://shass.mit.edu/undergraduate/hass).
+The requirements for this subject conform to the requirements for all {{% resource_link "1ba18b79-3d5f-424f-881f-ead5c76b54e6" "HASS-Ds" %}}.

 Grading
 -------